 Develop Social Skills Work on developing specific social skills, such as making small talk, maintaining eye contact, or active listening.
 Practice these skills in low-pressure situations or with a trusted friend.

 Focus on the other person.
-In a social situation, try focusing on the other person instead of yourself.
+Try focusing on the other person instead of yourself in a social situation.
 Ask them questions about themselves and listen carefully to their answers.
 This will help you to take the focus off of yourself and to relax more.

 RELATED: 9 Principles of Social Intelligence That Everyone Can Master